Dine College logo

 • Established in 1968 as the first college by Native Americans for Native Americans.

-• Designated a land-grant college in 1994, enhancing research and community engagement.
+• Designated a land-grant college in 1994, expanding its academic and research capabilities.

-• Women's archery team won a U.S. college national championship in 2011, a historic first for a tribal college team.
+• The Women's Archery team made history in 2011 by winning a U.S. college national championship in compound bow, a first for any tribal college team in a top-tier event.

 Timeline